Ukraine-Russia crisis: What to know amid a push for a summit

 Heavy shelling has increased in recent days along the tense line of contact between Ukrainian forces and Russian-backed separatist rebels in Ukraine’s eastern industrial heartland of Donbas.

 It’s a war that began in 2014 after Russia annexed Crimea from Ukraine.
-The fighting has claimed at least 14,000 lives but had been largely quiet for long spans of time.
+The fighting has claimed at least 14,000 lives but had been largely quiet for a while.

 Ukrainian military spokesman Pavlo Kovalchyuk said Ukrainian positions were shelled 80 times Sunday and eight times early Monday, noting that the separatists were “cynically firing from residential areas using civilians as shields.”
-He insisted that Ukrainian forces weren’t returning fire.
+He said Ukrainian forces weren’t returning fire.

 In the village of Novognativka on the government-controlled side, 60-year-old Ekaterina Evseeva, said the shelling was worse than at the height of fighting.